Communication and Public Service

-- A cluster of three cognate courses from the following departments: Anthropology, Economics, Education, Health and Societies, History, Legal Studies, Political Science, Sociology, Urban Studies, and Women’s Studies.
+- A cluster of three cognate courses from the following departments: Anthropology, Economics, Education, Health and Societies, History, Legal Studies, Political Science, Sociology, Urban Studies, and Gender, Sexuality and Women's Studies.
 No more than one introductory class is permitted in the cluster.
 Students may propose their own cluster.
 Courses selected should be related to a student’s area of interest.

 - A capstone thesis project is completed over two semesters during the senior year.
 Students choose the topic of the capstone thesis from a range of public policy or public service issues.
 During the year they work with a thesis advisor and are enrolled in a thesis seminar to complete their project.
 A credit is earned in both semesters.
 Students who achieve a cumulative grade point average of 3.5 or higher will graduate with honors.